List of political parties in Egypt: Post-2013 popular coup/revolution (2013–present)

+List of currently active parties

 Egyptian politics are subject to unique circumstances and often defy simple classification in terms of the political spectrum.
 Currently, over 100 registered political parties in Egypt exist.
 Groups are sometimes associated with the political left or right, especially in international circles, according to their stance on issues.
 While the current Egyptian constitution prohibits the formation of political parties based on religion, there are parties that seek to establish Islamic sharia laws, or uphold the article in the constitution that states that sharia law is the main source of legislation, and others that support the formation of a secular state.
 The following is a categorization of political parties based on their social, economical, and political orientation, as well as their legal status: